tomslice/sketchfab_site/README.md

 # sketchfab_site
-Repositiry for files for Github Pages site
+Repository for files for Github Pages site